 To generate a new phylogenetic tree:

 - 1. Add sequences and perform a multiple alignment. - 2.
-Use any of the following methods to direct MegAlign Pro to create a tree using the algorithm you specify.
-For helpful advice on choosing the best tree for your data, see this December 2020 DNASTAR blog post by Brian Walsh, PhD. - Click on the Tree tab to open the Tree view.
-Choose one of the two available tree-building algorithms.
+Use any of the following methods to choose your preferred tree-building algorithm. - Click on the Tree tab to open the Tree view, then click on the desired method.